-Performance of the Benchmark: Outperformance to the Hurdle:
+Performance of the Benchmark:

+Outperformance to the Hurdle: NAV:
-NAV: Participation: Performance of the hurdle during the calculation period.

 Difference between the performance of the fund and the hurdle.
 Average of the fund daily net asset values in the calculation period.
 Percentage of how much of the positive outperformance may be withdrawn from the fund as performance-based compensation.